 Fair value of financial Instruments: The fair values of financial instruments that are not quoted in active markets is measured by using valuation techniques which require a certain degree of judgement and estimation.

 3. CASH AND CASH EQUIVALENTS

-Cash in bank Investments in short-term Commodity murabaha placements with banks Cash and cash equivalents
+Cash in bank Short-term commodity murabaha placements with banks (note 4) Cash and cash equivalents